hfiref0x/UACME/README.md

 * akagi64 61 c:\windows\system32\charmap.exe

 # Warning
-* This tool shows ONLY popular UAC bypass method used by malware, and reimplement some of them in a different way improving original concepts.
+* This tool shows ONLY popular UAC bypass method used by malware, and re-implement some of them in a different way improving original concepts.
 There are different, not yet known to the general public, methods.
 Be aware of this;
 * This tool is not intended for AV tests and not tested to work in aggressive AV environment, if you still plan to use it with installed bloatware AV soft - use it at your own risk;
 * Some AV may flag this tool as HackTool, MSE/WinDefender constantly marks it as malware, nope;
 * If you run this program on real computer remember to remove all program leftovers after usage, for more info about files it drops to system folders see source code;